jcannon04/jcannon04.github.io/102/class01/README.md

 [^2]: If you want to use more than one line
     be certain to include 2 spaces after each line break
 [^text]:
-    I told you that you did'nt have to use numbers.
+    I told you that you didn’t have to use numbers.
 They will still show up numbered in your text but this can make it easier for you (the author) to identify.
 You can also use this "4 spaces after the newline" syntax